gustavo-sen/project-kratos-iot/README.md

 # project-kratos-iot
-A project to introduce IoT development in the new workspace
+A project to introduce IoT development in the new workspace.